nicholasballprinterlogic/meal_planner/GOOGLE_SHEETS_SETUP.md

    - Grant permission to access your Google Sheets
    - You should be redirected back to your app

-3. **Test Adding a Meal and Saving Meal Plans**
+3. **Test All Features**
-   - Add a new meal with ingredients
+   - **Meals**: Add a new meal with ingredients and check Sheet1
-   - Check your Google Sheet to see if the data appears
+   - **Meal Plans**: Generate a meal plan and save it with a name
-   - Generate a meal plan with several meals
+   - **Slot Selection**: Click "Change" on any meal slot to search and select specific meals
-   - Click "Save Plan" and give it a name
+   - **Ingredients**: Use the "Manage Ingredients" button to add ingredients to the Ingredients sheet
-   - Check the "MealPlans" sheet to see your saved plan
+   - **Search**: Use the meal search feature to find and add specific meals to slots
-   - Try loading the saved plan using "Load Plan"
+   - Check all three sheets (Sheet1, MealPlans, Ingredients) to verify data is saved correctly

 ## Expected Sheet Format

-Your Google Sheet should have two sheets:
+Your Google Sheet will automatically have three sheets created:

 ### Sheet1 (Meals Database)
 | Meal Name | Ingredient 1 | Ingredient 2 | Ingredient 3 | Ingredient 4 | Ingredient 5 |